Premier Ford: Protect water for people, not for Nestlé

-But this moratorium expires in just a few short months.
-Before January 2019, the Ford government must make this moratorium permanent to protect limited groundwater for growing communities like Centre Wellington.
+The permit expired January 1, 2019.
+The Ford government must make a moratorium permanent to protect limited groundwater for growing communities like Centre Wellington.

 Nestlé is already allowed to pump up to 4.7 million litres of water every day from two other wells in southern Ontario despite the fact that its permits to do so have expired.
 The multinational water corporation has taken about 2.3 billion litres of water during this period, paying only $503.71 for every million litres it pumps.
 That’s less than 1/20th of a penny for a litre of water, which Nestlé then sells for as much as $2.
 The City of Guelph has expressed concern that Nestlé’s groundwater takings conflict with the city’s future water needs.

 Six Nations of the Grand River is downstream from Nestlé’s operations.
 Under the UN Declaration on the Rights of Indigenous Peoples, governments are required to obtain free, prior and informed consent from Indigenous peoples for water projects like this.

 Nestlé said the Middlebrook well would back up its other Ontario-based water-bottling operations and also be used “for future business growth.”